1937 in Soviet football

 The 1937 Soviet football championship was the 7th seasons of competitive football in the Soviet Union.
 FC Dynamo Moscow won the championship becoming the winner of Group A for the second time.

 CDKA Moscow once again avoided relegation since the format for the next 1938 season changed again.

 The defending champions Spartak, while defeating their main rivals Dinamo (2–1, 0–0) this season, had a poor start in the first half losing to Metallurg and Dinamo Kiev and let Dinamo Moscow outperform them.

+The football season started with debut of the Soviet film The Goalkeeper of the Lenfilm studios that came out on theater screens in January of 1937.